 tipless piping bag piping bag with a tip You can get tipless piping bags in a variety of sizes, a good size for any cookie project is a 12 inch piping bag.
 You can fill these with a large amount of icing or a small amount based on your needs.
-When doing more precise design work, like you'll do with this cookie set, it's easier for you to use smaller piping bags or to not fill your bag as full as possible.
+When doing more precise design work, it's easier for you to use smaller piping bags or to not fill your bag as full as possible.
 This allows you more hand dexterity.
 It's like writing with a pencil, too big and you'll be more clumsy, thinner and smaller and you can write just fine!